 And the companion piece: The Fire-Safe Cottage Garden Resource Guide

 “Trees in the fire-safe landscape are often looked upon as the bad guys.
 Dramatic news videos show forests ablaze, with flames consuming massive trees in seconds.
 Fire safety campaigns talk about cutting, removal, and clearance.
 Even firefighters are trained to drop trees, cut fire lines, and remove natives.
 Yet, trees are a vital part of both the fire-safe landscape and the sustainable neighborhood, providing habitat for wildlife, shade for our homes and outdoor living spaces, and food for our families.”

 Landscape Design for Fire Safety

 “While there are no guarantees that homes and gardens can be made completely safe from a conflagration, …much can be done at both the site and community level to reduce fire hazard.
 Two basic principles guide the creation of a fire safe landscape: the reduction of fuel and the interruption of a fire’s path to create a “defensible space.”

 First Person: After the Fire

-Last January, PHS member Jacqui Bally emailed me to express gratitude for the inspiration and resources she gathered while attending several past PHS programs in both San Diego County (date) and Santa Barbara (date).
+Last January, Pacific Horticulture member Jacqui Bally emailed me to express gratitude for the inspiration and resources she gathered while attending several past PHS programs in both San Diego County (date) and Santa Barbara (date).
 “In particular, the Santa Barbara/Montecito tour was excellent in helping me make informed fire safe choices for my half-acre garden.”